HardyYu/SunnyLandGameDemo/README.md

 # SunnyLandGameDemo
+2D Platform game developed with Unity
-The repository which contains the C# Scripts of a 2D platform game Demo and the actual game
+The repository which contains the C# Scripts of the game Demo and the actual game application